-Being injured at work can have a devastating effect on the quality of your life
+Being injured at work can have a devastating effect on your quality of life

 This guide outlines important information for you if you have been involved in a workplace accident